cloud-whisperer/cloud-whisperer/README.md

 - Sustained availability and control of SaaS application and database environments within regulated industries, ensuring alignment with enterprise security architecture principles.<br>
 - Home-lab projekts with STIG-aligned lockdown of Ubuntu and Rocky Linux servers.
-<br>- Oracle, and MySQL database administration.
+- Oracle, and MySQL database administration.
-<br>- Familiar with secure deployments, using multi-layered authentication
+- Familiar with secure deployments, using multi-layered authentication
    protocols.
-<br>- Systems administration, including SSO/LDAP/Shibboleth integrity
+- Systems administration, including SSO/LDAP/Shibboleth integrity
    post-checks.
-<br>- Network automation of cloud platform resources using Terraform and
+- Network automation of cloud platform resources using Terraform and Ansible.
-  Ansible.
-<br>- Recognised for effective cross-functional collaboration, and proficiency in
-  air-gapped and compliance-driven environments.
+- Recognised for effective cross-functional collaboration, and proficiency in air-gapped and compliance-driven environments.

 ---